Panchajanya1999/aes-pd/README.md

 tail -20 dump_memory.sh

 # Optional: Clean up any trailing garbage
+# Here, 223 is the last line number of the script
+# Adjust if your script is longer or shorter, we have to
+# ensure we only keep the script part and discard any trailing
+# random data (might happen due to dd command)
 head -n 223 dump_memory.sh > dump_clean.sh
 mv dump_clean.sh dump_memory.sh
 chmod +x dump_memory.sh